 - …God is on His throne to make all stand (14:4).

 - …Christ died and was raised to be our Lord (14:9).

 - …we will give an account of all our actions (14:10-12).

 - …the Kingdom is not about disputes on external matters, but the essentials of righteousness, peace and joy in the Holy Spirit as we serve others for their good (14:17-18).

-- …if we overstep with our passion or logic (even if it’s correct), we are the impetus for our brother or sister acting beyond their faith.
-When they do, they violate their conscience and sin (14:23).
+- …if we overstep with our passion or logic (even if it’s correct), we may be the impetus for our brother or sister acting beyond their faith.
+If they do, they violate their conscience and sin (14:23).
 That’s heavy stuff!

 Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God.
 Set your minds on things above, not on earthly things (Colossians 3:1-2, emphasis).